kubecost/docs/diagnostics.md

 * Show a compute 'breakdown' on Overview's Resource Efficiency graph, i.e. system vs idle vs user.
 The Compute bar on this graph will appear as a single solid colored bar when this diagnostic is failing.
 * Various Kubecost Grafana dashboards

-These metrics are not used in the core Assets and Allocation and therefore can be considered optional. v0.16 (May 18)
+These metrics are not used in the core Assets and Allocation and therefore can be considered optional.
+[Learn how to disable](http://docs.kubecost.com/getting-started#node-exporter)

 If this diagnostic test is failing, view [How to Troubleshoot Missing Metrics](#how-to-troubleshoot-missing-metrics).